benspowell/CORE_Interpreter/README.md

 File included in the Printer package:
 - Executor.java - Contains the executor class, with RuntimeVariable subclass, to execute the program.

+###Error Reporting
+An error package was used to report errors from the parser and executor.

+The error package consists of the ParserException class, and the ExecutorException class, both of which extend Exception.

+Files:
+- ParserException.java - Detailed error reporting for parser.
+- ExecutorException.java - Detailed error reporting for executor.

 ## Testing
 The testing process for the interpreter was performed manually during the developmental stages of the project.

-Several Example programs were provided to use in testing, along with expected output.
+Several example programs were provided to use in testing, along with expected output.
 The files for those samples (program and input files) are included in the `program/data` folder.

 The Interpreter produces the correct output for all files provided as samples.